hindu-comm/weblogs/manasataramgini/2014/05/2014-05-12_the-engineer-the-dead-fish-and-the-bag-of-earth-ii.md

 the first stab at them.”
 She pulled out her tablet and showed the data to Somakhya.
 Lootika: “Ah the first mutation seems like in no man’s land.”
 Somakhya snatching her tablet and scrolling down the chromosome
-remarked: “Hey, not really\!
+remarked: “Hey, not really!
 See it is in the regulatory region of WDR5: part of the MLL1 histone H3K4 methylase complex.
-That clinches our hunch that this is an epigenetic phenomenon\!
+That clinches our hunch that this is an epigenetic phenomenon!
 Let’s look at the next one.”
 Lootika taking back her tablet said: “Here it is, one of the DNMT3 paralogs of the fish-specific expansion.
-And look at this\!
+And look at this!
 The remaining two are also other DNMT3 paralogs.”
-They did a spontaneous high-five and said: “This is splendid\!”
+They did a spontaneous high-five and
+said: “This is splendid!”
 Somakhya: “I have devised in my mind a new sequencing methodology.
 I think you should get your little sis Jhilleeka to try to implement it along with my acquaintance Sandeep, who seems to have conquered the necessary microfluidics technology and has obtained some money to do such things.
 It would be a good thing for Jhilleeka to spend her long vacation on.
 We can then sequence the methylomes and study the status of the various heat acclimatization loci.”
+Lootika:
-Lootika: “Indeed that would be a great thing to do.
+“Indeed that would be a great thing to do.
 It could also be leveraged for our long term plan to understand how the XX-XY and WZ-ZZ sex determination evolved in the two species of *Gambusia*.”

 A week later Vidharam Yadav made his much awaited announcement.
 In the deal he had cut, the two opposition leaders Azhar Mehmood and Sajid Mir